scylladb/scylla-code-samples/gce_deploy_and_install_scylla_cluster/README.md

 ==============================

 **This script deploys 3 VMs on GCE and then installs and configures a Scylla cluster**
-- VM defaults: n1-standard-2 with CentOS 7 image and 2 SSD drives, 80GB storage per node, installed with latest Scylla 1.7
+- VM defaults: n1-standard-2 with CentOS7 image and 2 SSD drives, 80GB storage per node, installed with latest Scylla 1.7 release
-- Supported OS: RHEL7 / CentOS7 / Ubuntu 14.04 / Ubuntu 16.04 / Debian 8
+- Supported OS: RHEL7 / CentOS7 / Ubuntu 14.04 / Ubuntu 16.04 / Debian8

 **Pre-requisites**